 It’s really important to note…

-Absolutely nothing else should be above your headline other than your header that has your contact details clearly laid out.
+Absolutely nothing else should be above your headline other than your header which has your contact details clearly laid out.

 It’s because this information is so important, you want to make sure that even just at a cursory glance the hiring manager takes in what you write in the headline.